 Here's how DEGIRO now holds clients' money

-If you already have a DEGIRO account, you will have already heard about Money Market Funds (MMFs) and how they are used by DEGIRO to manage the liquidity of its clients.
+If you have had an account with DEGIRO for more than 2-3 years, you will have already heard about Money Market Funds (MMFs) and how they were used by DEGIRO to manage the liquidity of its clients.

-DEGIRO, in fact, was born as a Dutch online broker.
-In the Netherlands, the regulator does not allow investment firms (including DEGIRO) to hold clients’ money in the form of liquidity.
-As a result, clients’ funds were converted into MMF units, namely recognized funds that invest mainly in triple-A government bonds such as Germany, France and the Netherlands.
+DEGIRO was founded as a Dutch online broker.
+In the Netherlands, the regulator does not allow investment firms (including DEGIRO) to hold clients' money in the form of cash.
+As a result, clients' funds were converted into shares of MMFs, i.e. recognised funds that mainly invest in triple-A government bonds such as Germany, France and the Netherlands.

 The acquisition by Flatex

-Nevertheless, DEGIRO has recently been acquired by the German bank Flatex.
-One of the main benefits of this merger is that DEGIRO was able to leverage Flatex banking license to offer its clients a more convenient and cost-effective liquidity management.
+In recent years, however, DEGIRO was acquired by the German bank Flatex.
+One of the main advantages of this merger is that DEGIRO was able to take advantage of Flatex's banking licence to offer its clients more convenient and convenient cash management.

-As a matter of fact, starting from July 2020, DEGIRO has started to assign clients a German IBAN to be used to deposit and withdraw money from the DEGIRO account.
-With this change, client funds begin to be guarded by Flatex Bank.
+Indeed, as of July 2020, DEGIRO started assigning clientsa German IBAN to be used to deposit and withdraw money from their DEGIRO account.
+With this change, DEGIRO clients' funds begin to be held by Flatex Bank.

 For DEGIRO clients, this change has two advantages.

 From a legislative point of view, DEGIRO can no longer be considered a Dutch online broker: rather, it can be considered a German bank due to the acquisition of Flatex.
-Obviously, from an operational point of view, DEGIRO will continue to offer the online brokerage services that have made it stand out in recent years.
+Of course, from an operational point of view, DEGIRO will continue to offer the online brokerage services that have distinguished it over the years.

-In fact, investing in MMFs generated negative returns (due to the negative interest rate scenario we are in).
-The negative interests accrued on MMFs stood at around 0.70% per annum.
+Investing in MMFs generated negative returns due to the negative interest rate scenario.
+The negative interest earned on MMFs was around 0.70% per annum.

-Funds held on the Flatex cash account also generate a negative interest of 0.50%.
-Thus, even if only slightly, the negative interest on the Flatex account is lower than that generated by MMFs.
+The funds held in the Flatex current account also generated a negative interest of 0.50%.
+Thus, the negative interest on the Flatex account was, albeit slightly, lower than that generated by the MMFs.

 Reviewer